This article originally appeared on VICE UK.

 Daniel Campbell was a child soldier in the British Army.
-"I wanted to see the world and I wanted to help people," he says, remembering the day he stepped, aged 16, into Portsmouth's recruitment centre.
-And see the world he did: left with severe PTSD after tours in Iraq and Afghanistan, the Army abandoned him as if he were a broken toy.
+"I wanted to see the world and I wanted to help people," he says, remembering the day he stepped, aged 16, into Portsmouth's recruitment center.
+And see the world he did: Left with severe PTSD after tours in Iraq and Afghanistan, the Army abandoned him as if he were a broken toy.

 Figures released in 2014 revealed that one in four new recruits were too young to vote, smoke, or drink.
 In Europe, only Britain still stubbornly enlists 16-year-olds.
 Globally, this places us alongside North Korea and Iran.

 "These recruits are typically from poorer backgrounds," says David Gee, Child Soldiers International.
 "That means they are more likely, in the course of their army career, to suffer a debilitating traumatic stress reaction.
 Trauma or adversity during childhood markedly increases the risk of PTSD over the course of an army career."

 While they can't legally be sent to war until they are 18, because of the Army's recruitment rules, most 16-year-olds are sent straight into the infantry.
 These rules, says Gee, "discriminate against the younger age group, much to their detriment in the long term."
 In Afghanistan, the infantry's mortality rate was seven times higher than the rest of the armed forces.